 External placements represent a training activity that allows the student to fully engage with the realities of the profession and acquire the competences described in the training programmes, in order to facilitate his / her entry to the working world and develop enterprising potential.

-The objectives of the obligatory tutored placements of the EHEA degree in Human Nutrition and Dietetics, according to CIN/2135/2008, of 3rd July, in accordance with which the prerequisites are established for the verification of official university qualifications that provide the skills necessary to exercise in the profession of dietitian-nutritionist, are for students to incorporate the professional values and competencies of the clinical, administrative or public health field related to human nutrition and dietetics.
+The objectives of the obligatory tutored placements of the EHEA degree in Human Nutrition and Dietetics, according to CIN/730/2009, of 18th March, in accordance with which the prerequisites are established for the verification of official university qualifications that provide the skills necessary to exercise in the profession of dietitian-nutritionist, are for students to incorporate the professional values and competencies of the clinical, administrative or public health field related to human nutrition and dietetics.

 All students of the Blanquerna Faculty of Health Sciences (FCSB) complete placements in different ambits and collaborating entities in the public and private sector, at both a national and international level following a specific sequence.